Miguel Ángel Jiménez became the first player in history to win after turning 50 years old, becoming the oldest winner in Tour history.

 Miguel Ángel Jiménez – 50 years, 133 days

-Miguel Ángel Jiménez is no stranger to making history on the European Tour, and he extended his own record as the oldest winner with victory at the 2014 Open de España.
+Miguel Ángel Jiménez is no stranger to making history on the European Tour, now known as the DP World Tour, and he extended his own record as the oldest winner with victory at the 2014 Open de España.

 At the age of 50 years and 133 days, Jiménez defeated Richard Green and Thomas Pieters on the first hole of a sudden-death play-off at PGA Catalunya Resort.

 After finishing the tournament tied on four under par, Jiménez almost holed his chip from the back of the 18th green on the first play-off hole, and a par proved enough for him to claim the 21st Tour title of his career.

 The Spaniard, who was making his 27th appearance at his home Open that week, later set the record on Tour for number of holes in one (10), and for number of appearances (707).

 He has won a further eight times since on the PGA Tour Champions, the American over-50s circuit, including two Senior Major victories at The Senior Open Presented by Rolex and Regions Tradition.

 Miguel Ángel Jiménez – 49 years 337 days

 A year after winning the same tournament in 2012, Jiménez extended his own recorded with a dramatic defence of the Hong Kong Open in December 2013 (2014 season).

 Jiménez posted a late birdie at the 17th to earn his way into a play-off against Pom Meesawat and Stuart Manley, going on to make birdie on the first extra hole from 18 feet.